AndreyPolovinchenko/react-notify/README.md

 ###### CustomStyles
 ```
 {
-    root: (your styles for notification component),
+    root?: (your styles for notification component),
-    closeWrapper: (your styles for close icon wrapper),
+    closeWrapper?: (your styles for close icon wrapper),
-    closeIcon: (your styles for default close icon)
+    closeIcon?: (your styles for default close icon)
 }
 ```